kroll-j/moodpd/README.rst

 moodpd
 ======

-A simple daemon which listens to udp packets and controls color of connected moodlamp.
+A simple daemon which listens to udp packets and controls color of connected `moodlamp <http://wiki.muc.ccc.de/moodlamp>`_.
 Runs on trieste at `sublab <https://sublab.org/>`_ Leipzig.

 Raw command packet format